- Home

 Comparing two quantities to determine which is greater, which is smaller, or whether they are equal.

-Why is More and Less important?
+What is the More and Less formula?

 Prerequisites